Write a Cover Letter That Stops Tenant Disputes

 Adjustments by Situation

-Large true-up (>15% above estimates): Add a paragraph explaining why estimates diverged from actuals.
+Large true-up (above 15% of estimates): Add a paragraph explaining why estimates diverged from actuals.
 "The [Year] estimate was set in [Month] based on [Year-1] actuals.
 [Expense category] costs increased beyond the estimate due to [specific event].
 We have adjusted the [Year+1] estimate to reflect this change."

 Credit due to tenant: Lead with positive news.
 "Your [Year] operating expenses were $[X.XX] per square foot, below the $[X.XX] estimated.
 A credit of $[Amount] will be applied to your [Month] billing."